-When a home owner chooses to refinance their current home loan, they are replacing the current loan with a new one, or in some cases, combining a second mortgage into one single loan.
-In order to refinance, the homeowner must have excellent credit and minimal debt.
+When a home owner chooses to refinance their current home loan, they are replacing the current loan with a new refinance mortgage rate, or in some cases, combining a second mortgage into one single loan.
+In order to refinance a home loan, the homeowner must have good credit with no mortgage late payments within the last 12 months.
 Homeowners may choose to refinance in order to get a better interest rate, change the loan terms with a new loan, consolidate debt, or free up cash from the equity in their home.

 The three reasons most homeowners refinance their home:

 The best time to refinance a home loan is when interest rates drop in the housing market.

 What is a cash out refinance?
 For example, imagine a homeowner has a high equity value in their home.
 The homeowner can choose to refinance their home in order to pull out the equity and use that money for whatever they choose.
 The catch to cashing out the equity in the home is that the home owner will essentially accrue a higher balance on the loan.
 In addition, a cash-out refinance typically will have a higher interest rate attached to the loan where as a straight refinance will not.
 However, those who decide to go the cash out route should keep in mind that while the interest rates will be lower than a credit card, the payments will be spread out over 15 to 30 years.
 In turn, the homeowner will most likely pay more interest in the long run.
 Also, this cash out option will turn an unsecured debt into a secured debt, with the current home as collateral.

 The homeowner may want to change the loan type and format of the loan.
 Let’s say hypothetically that the home owner originally bought the home during a housing spike on a conventional loan.
 Over the last ten years, the housing market dropped and so did the interest rates.
 The homeowner would be paying the same interest rate as before when the housing market was booming because of the fixed loan type.
 The homeowner may now want to change their mind and look into turning their fixed loan into adjustable rate mortgage